vdandie/SelfOrganizingMap/README.txt

 		- Should be easier to understand now.

 	+ TODO:
 		- Build new package containing classes to handle the shooting of the test sets to the chosen training set

 1.1.4	- 10/05/14

 	+ Trying to fix: Multiple TrainingSet Problem
 		- Currently when making multiple training sets, the records change throughout the queues, i.e. the records altered in the previous run are the same records used over again.

 1.1.5	- 10/05/14

 	+ Kind of fixed: Multiple TrainingSet Problem
 		- Creating multiple trained sets used to be a problem, and is now fixed by the addition of the resetAlpha() function
 		- Alpha wasn't being reset, therefore the updated values became smaller and smaller

 	+ New Problem: Duplicates...
 Again.
 		- Duplicates are showing up again even though being ran through cleanMatrix()

+1.2.0 	- 10/07/14

+	+ Kind of fixed: Certainty Factor/Cover Problem
+		- If a Rule(aka Seed) had it's dominant decision changed it wouldn't count itself as a winner and the cover and certainty factor would be off.

+	+ Added functions to: Intersector
+		- (void)read(int)
+			// Reads the files of the corresponding int
+		- (void)readTestSetFile(int)
+			// Reads the test set file of the corresponding int
+		- (void)readTrainingSetFile(int)
+			// Reads the training set file of the corresponding int
+		- (void)run()
+			// Runs the algorithm

+	+ Added functions to: Record
+		-Record(Record,String)
+			// Constructor that creates a record with a name

+	+ Still A Problem: Duplicates...
+Again.
+		- The duplicates seem to be somewhat different from each other therefore are not being caught by the cleanMatrix()
+		- Will ask Dr Hashemi about this.

+	+ TODO:
+		- implement run() in Intersector
+		- Do something about the semi-duplicates